-The plan is for Krynaauwslust's 4400ha to house a large herd of cows and a huge processing plant for milk
+The plan is for Krynaauwslust's 4400ha to house a large herd of cows and a huge processing plant for milk from the farm and beyond.

 Talk of the town: There are few secrets in the closely knit village of Vrede (above), except seemingly about the dairy farm (left) being linked to the Guptas.
 Photos: Madelene Cronje